-Russia: The scandal Trump can't shake - BBC News
+Russia: The 'cloud' over the White House

 ... and Sessions

-Attorney General Jeff Sessions is being accused of lying at his confirmation hearing when he said he had had "no communications with the Russians" during the election campaign.
+Attorney General Jeff Sessions was being accused of lying at his confirmation hearing when he said he had had "no communications with the Russians" during the election campaign.

-It has now emerged that he too had met Mr Kislyak - at a private meeting in September and as part of a group of ambassadors in July last year.
+It later emerged that he too had met Mr Kislyak - at a private meeting in September and as part of a group of ambassadors in July last year.

 The Alabama senator was one of the most prominent players in Mr Trump's bid to take the White House.